-- serve as liaisons between the Libraries and one or more of the University's academic departments, programs, or schools;
+- Serve as liaisons between the Libraries and one or more of the University's academic departments, programs or schools;

-- provide general reference service and specialized research consultation;
+- Provide general reference service and specialized research consultation;

-- Personal research consultations for individuals or small groups of students, faculty or staff.
+- Personal research consultations for individuals or small groups of students, faculty or staff;

 - Customized online tutorials and websites that can be used via Blackboard or independently.

-Lost book charges are assessed when a borrower declares a book lost, on books overdue for more than one year, and in response to borrower inquiries.
+Lost book charges are assessed when a borrower declares a book lost on books overdue for more than 30 days and in response to borrower inquiries.
 Unresolved obligations will be referred to the Office of the Vice President for Administration.

 Electronic and Physical Reserves